 - Make sure that Droplet is PowerOff and hit on [Take live snapshot] command

 - Wait* for the process to complete — a progress bar will be displayed

 - Your snapshot will be ready once the process is completed

 [*Processing snapshot takes around 1 min per GB]

 Once the droplet processing is completed, do not forget to Power ON the droplet by toggling the power button available in the droplet console.
 You can also visit the Power tab available in Droplet to turn on the droplet.

 Just like backups, the snapshot also incurs charges however they are charged on the basis of GB storage.
-It charges are $0.05 per GB per month of actual files and data storage.
+Its charges are $0.05 per GB per month of actual files and data storage.

-There is no limitation as in how long you want to retain the snapshot image in your cloud console.
+There is no limitation as to how long you want to retain the snapshot image in your cloud console.
 You need to manually delete the snapshot image to stop the overhead charges.